What is Times Interest Earned Ratio?

 For example, Company A’s TIE ratio in Year 0 is $100m divided by $25m, which comes out to 4.0x.

-See below for the completed output for both companies.
-We can see the TIE ratio for Company A increase from 4.0x to 6.0x by the end of Year 5.
+In our completed model, we can see the TIE ratio for Company A increase from 4.0x to 6.0x by the end of Year 5.
 In contrast, for Company B, the TIE ratio declines from 3.2x to 0.6x in the same time horizon.